amoore2600/rfdumper/README.md

 * Put a cart in the Retro Freak
 * Put the SD card in Retro Freak
 * Power on the Retro Freak
-* Follow the on-screen prompts to save the cart to the SD card
+* Follow the on-screen prompts to dump the cart and sram to the SD card
 * After getting the message prompt that the cart has been dumped to the SD card wait 10 to 15 seconds before hitting the close button
 * Remove the SD card from the Retro Freak and transfer the SD card to a computer
 * Decrypted dumps will be found in the directory "/dumps" on the SD card and will be properly named.
+* Do not use this SD Card for every day play.
+Only use it for dumping carts.
+Transfer your dumps to another SD for every day play.

 **Be patient**